46th Siege Battery, Royal Garrison Artillery: Somme

-On 4 March 31st HA Bde HQ moved away, handing over its batteries to 17th HA Bde, which was acting as Northern Group of X Corps HA.
+On 4 March 31 HA Bde HQ moved away, handing over its batteries to 17th HA Bde, which was acting as Northern Group of X Corps HA.
 It ordered 46th Siege Bty to take over gun positions between Mailly and Englebelmer from 50th Siege Bty.
 The group concentrated on counter-battery (CB) work against enemy artillery and firing on trenches to assist the infantry.
 The BEF was beginning to prepare for that summer's 'Big Push' (the Battle of the Somme) and Fourth Army took over the Somme sector, with 17th HA Bde coming under VIII Corps at the end of March.
 A change in artillery policy from 4 April led the RGA brigades to be redesignated as 'Heavy Artillery Groups' (HAGs), with batteries being frequently switched between them as required.

-Apart from a few registration shots 46th Siege Bty remained silent for most of April and May while it was preparing new positions half way between Beaussart and Colincamps for itself, and also for other batteries to move in later.
+Apart from a few registration shots 46th Siege Bty remained silent for most of April and May while it was preparing new positions halfway between Beaussart and Colincamps for itself, and also for other batteries to move in later.
 It transferred from 17th to 1st HAG on 4 May but carried on with digging its gun pits and preparing OPs.
 Dumping of ammunition at the battery's new positions for the forthcoming offensive began on 8 June, and the last howitzer was mounted on 17 June, when re-registration began.
 The bombardment programme for the offensive was to be spread over five days, U, V, W, X and Y before the assault was launched on Z day.
 On U Day (24 June) the battery began barbed wire-cutting, with LX prepared to carry out CB fire if required.
 However, the battery complained that registration methods and small amount of ammunition allocated gave unsatisfactory results.
 More general bombardment began on W day, with 46th Siege Bty shelling Puisieux, the Heidenkopf strongpoint known as the Quadrilateral Redoubt, and Munich Trench.
 The strenuous work of firing the heavy guns was divided into 2-hour periods to allow the gunners to rest, Forward Observation Officers (FOOs) to be relieved, and the guns to cool.
 On several days the weather was too bad for good air or ground observation and the programme was extended by two days (Y1 and Y2).

 At 06.25 on Z Day (1 July) the final bombardment began.
 When VIII Corps' infantry launched their assault at 07.30, the heavy artillery had already lifted off the German front line and 46th Siege Bty was firing at their third line.
 The attacks on Serre and Beaumont-Hamel by 31st and 29th Divisions were disastrous.
 4th Division found the wire better cut and the trenches destroyed, but the German dugouts sheltering the machine gun teams were hardly touched.
 Although it too suffered heavy casualties 4th Division was able to capture the Quadrilateral and some men entered Munich Trench, but counter-attacks from the direction of Serre drove them back.
 By the end of the day VIII Corps' only gain was the Quadrilateral, and that had to abandoned next day.